Sunday, September 11, 2011

 Them! deals with the nuclear fears of the time as that is how the ants grow to such an enormous size.
 This movie even came out same year as first Godzilla film which deals with a similar subject matter.
 The great final lines and closing shot hammer home this theme.

-Them! is one of the best science fiction/monster movies from the 1950s and probably the best of the big bug sub-genre.
+Them! is one of the better science fiction/monster movies from the 1950s and probably the best of the big bug sub-genre.

 The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies!!?
 (1964)